havasnewyork/IBM-Watson-Developer-Certification-Study-Guide/README.md

 - [Explain the components of systems communicating with one another](https://console.ng.bluemix.net/docs/services/IoT/index.html)
 - [Use case of Twitter and sentiment analysis](https://www.ibm.com/blogs/bluemix/2016/06/cognitive-apis-with-watson-sentiment-analysis/)
 - [Use case of the Weather APIs and mission critical decision that are impacted by weather](https://www.ibm.com/blogs/bluemix/2015/10/ibm-insights-weather-available-in-bluemix/?HavasWatsonStudyGuide)

+# Section 3 – Fundamentals of IBM Watson Developer Cloud

+### 3.1.
+Distinguish cognitive services on WDC for which training is required or not.

+Some IBM Watson services work out-of-the-box as they were pre-trained in a specific domain (domain-adapted).
+Other Watson services require training.
+For pre-trained services, it’s critical to know the adapted domains as they indicate the areas in which the service will perform best.

+Pre-trained Watson services:
+- Watson Text-to-Speech
+- Watson Speech-to-text
+- Language Translation (conversational, news, and patent domains)
+- Alchemy Language (open-domain)
+- Watson Visual Insights
+- Tone Analyzer
+- Personality Insights (social media domain)

+Services requiring training:
+- Natural Language Classifier
+- Rank part of Retrieve and Rank
+- Visual recognition (custom models)